nycpivot/tdp-core/plugins/tpb-techinsights/README.md

 This definition is a high-order-function that returns a function that takes in as parameter the `SurfaceStoreInterface`; this `SurfaceStoreInterface` will be then used to _apply_ the dependencies to the specified surfaces.

-A barebones definition of a plugin may look like the following:
+A barebones definition of a TPB wrapper plugin may look like the following:

 ```
 export const PluginDefinition: AppPluginInterface = () => context: SurfaceStoreInterface => {
   context.apply(
-    SurfaceToUseConstructor
+    SurfaceToUse
     (surfaceToUse) => {
       surfaceToUse.add(element)
     },